-Distributing inventory means you store inventory in more than one region, so that each time an order is placed on your store, the distribution center closest to that customer will automatically fulfill the order.
+Distributing inventory means you store inventory in more than one region, so that each time an order is placed on your store, the distribution centre closest to that customer will automatically fulfil the order.

 When you distribute your inventory through a tech-enabled 3PL like ShipBob, you are able to ship your packages the shortest possible distance, cutting back on long routes as much as possible in the shipping process.

 ShipBob’s tech-enabled model even helps you keep enough products in stock across locations with various inventory tools.
 This helps prevent the need to ship different items from different logistics centres, which helps ensure only one box is used, eliminating partial shipments (also known as split shipments).

 Even if they start as small changes, implementing any of the nine ideas above for green shipping can greatly benefit your ecommerce business.

 Some online store owners are hesitant to implement these changes in fear of losing current customers due to the increase in prices to compensate for more sustainable practices.
 However, it’s important to note the stats behind it:

 Over two-thirds of purpose-driven shoppers will pay an added premium of 35% or more for sustainable purchases, such as recycled or eco-friendly goods.

 To add, 73% of consumers would change consumption habits if it meant reducing their impact on the environment.